namberino/nimble/doc/parser.md

 ## Parser

-Parsing technique: [Recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) as our grammar rules are recursive.
-This allows us to form a tree data structure called a syntax tree.

 Syntax trees aren't homogenous.
 There are many different types of expressions that we would need to consider (Eg. Unary expressions contain 1 operand, binary expressions contain 2 operands, etc).
 So I created a base expression structure that other types of expressions can inherit from.
 These expression subclasses will have different fields for nonterminals specific to that rule.

 ```cpp